godyracks/corneliusventures.co.ke/README.md

 # CVK Ltd Project Management Dashboard

-This project is a Vue.js application using Vuetify to create a project management dashboard.
+This project is a Vue.js application, a project management dashboard and a dynamic web app.
 It allows users to manage construction projects, upload project details, and images, which are stored in a MySQL database through an Express.js backend.

 ## Table of Contents